 In this recorded webcast, Develocity team leads Etienne Studer and Luke Daley demonstrate how we speed up our own CI pipeline by using our own products, including the build cache, build scans, performance dashboard, and integration with major CI providers like TeamCity.

 For your convenience we included the webinar transcript below.

 Transcript: Optimize your CI Pipeline

 Etienne: Hi, my name is Etienne.
 I’m from Switzerland.
-I am one of the Gradle Enterprise leads together with Luke.
+I am one of the Develocity leads together with Luke.
 I’ve been with Gradle for close to four years.
 I’ve been doing software development for about 20 years.

 Luke: I’m Luke.
 I’m all the way from Australia.
 I’ve been an engineer at Gradle for about seven years now.
 I spent a lot of time working on Gradle itself on the early years.
-For the last few years, I’ve been working on the Gradle Enterprise project with Etienne.
+For the last few years, I’ve been working on the Develocity project with Etienne.